Content on this page is currently under review.

 The Royal Commission called for a new approach to regional governance and commissioning.
 This is part of its vision for the new mental health and wellbeing system.

-The interim regional bodies and boards will include people with lived experience.
-At least one consumer and one carer will be on each interim body and Regional Board.
+The Interim Regional Bodies included people with lived and living experience.
+At least one consumer and one carer were members of each Interim Regional Body.

 What are we doing?